Image of recycling facility shows paper material moving on belt

 • Target beneficial use of captured landfill gas to 65% by 2026

-• 13.1 Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries
+• Target 13.1 Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries

 Giving back to our communities is deeply ingrained within our culture.
-After all, the scale of our business and our geographic reach enable us to positively impact millions of people by improving the safety and sustainability of the communities in which we live and operate.
-Since 2018, we have reached more than 1.59 million people through environmental education programs.
+The scale of our business and our geographic reach enables us to positively impact millions of people by protecting and providing access to green space, supporting educational opportunities and filling gaps in communities.
+In 2023, nearly $18.7 million in charitable contributions helped positively impact more than 525,000 people through targeted social impact programs.

-We have been working with the Wildlife Habitat Council (WHC), a renowned conservation partner for businesses, for more than 30 years to support conservation efforts at our sites across North America.
-Our 74 WHC-certified sites are home to wildlife preservation, biodiversity and environmental education initiatives through nearly 300 projects, protecting nearly 13,500 acres of land.
-Projects include planting pollinator gardens, tree systems, microforests and more.
+We have been working with the Wildlife Habitat Council (WHC) for more than 30 years to support conservation efforts at our sites across North America.
+Our 70+ WHC-certified sites are home to wildlife preservation, biodiversity and environmental education initiatives through nearly 300 projects, protecting nearly 13,500 acres of land.
+Projects include planting pollinator gardens, tree systems and microforests, which are dense, fast-growing and biodiverse plantings on a small footprint, that can be as small as the size of a tennis court.
+In 2023, WM developed a microforest toolkit which includes guidelines to help sites successfully leverage a nature-based solution at their property.
+Leveraging nature-based solutions helps us lay the groundwork for future generations to lead the sustainability movement.

 2030